-₫ Turns on when the numeric keypad is enabled.
-Turns on when wireless devices are enabled. ⋒ Turns on when the uppercase letter function is enabled.
-Turns on when Bluetooth® wireless technology is enabled.
-To enable or disable Bluetooth wireless technology, press <fn><f2>.</f2></fn> NOTE: Bluetooth wireless technology is an optional feature on your computer, so the 🖇 icon turns on only if you ordered Bluetooth wireless technology with your computer.
-For more information, see the documentation that came with your Bluetooth wireless technology. ⋳ Turns on when the scroll lock function is enabled.
+- Turns on when the numeric keypad is enabled. - Turns on when wireless networking is enabled.
+To enable or disable wireless networking, press <Fn><F2>. - Turns on when the uppercase letter function is enabled. - ★ Turns on when a card with Bluetooth® wireless technology is enabled.

+NOTE: The card with Bluetooth wireless technology is an optional feature, so the light turns on only if you ordered the card with your computer.
+For more information, see the documentation that came with your card.

+To turn off only the Bluetooth wireless technology functionality, right-click the 🕴 icon in the system tray and select Disable Bluetooth Radio.

+To quickly enable or disable all wireless devices, press <Fn><F2>

+Turns on when the scroll lock function is enabled.

-Left View
+Left Side View

-1 security cable slot 4 PC Card slot
+1 processor fan air vent 4 PC Card slot

-2 audio connectors (2) 5 smart card slot
+2 security cable slot 5 smart card slot

-3 3 infrared sensor
+3 hard drive